hbowden-arch/hbowden-arch.github.io/_pages/research.md

 ## Cosmology with LSST

 I have recently started working with Professor Tim Eifler and the Arizona Cosmology Lab on a new project in preparation for the upcoming Legacy Survey of Space and Time (LSST).
-Working with the data processing and analysis pipeline being developed by the many folks involved in the [Dark Energy Survey Collaboration](https://lsstdesc.org/), I intend to integrate the code developed by members of the Arizona Cosmology Lab into the pipeline for cosmological analysis for wise spread use by the cosmology community.
+Working with the data processing and analysis pipeline being developed by the many folks involved in the [Dark Energy Science Collaboration](https://lsstdesc.org/), I intend to integrate the code developed by members of the Arizona Cosmology Lab into the pipeline for cosmological analysis for wise spread use by the cosmology community.